stephdl/ns8-lamp/README.md

 The username is admin, and the password is the one you set in the user interface.

+⚠️ Important: Please delete the phpinfo.php file in the `/app` folder after installing the web application to avoid exposing sensitive information.

 ### Wordpress installation example

 Once you have saved the FQDN in the user interface, in your browser, go to https://FQDN or https://FQDN/phpmyadmin/.
 You should see a page displaying the software version and another page for phpMyAdmin.